Spanish retailers cheer signs of Christmas recovery

 But scars from the economic crisis remain, and a widening salary gap between high earners and the poorest is just one symptom of an uneven recovery that has left the outcome of the Dec.
 20 election in the balance.

-Despite having helped engineer one of Europe’s fastest growth rates, President Prime Minister Mariano Rajoy’s center-right People’s Party (PP) is far from securing another majority, polls show.
+Despite having helped engineer one of Europe’s fastest growth rates, President Prime Minister Mariano Rajoy’s centre-right People’s Party (PP) is far from securing another majority, polls show.

 Economists also project that the pace of growth in Spain will slow as some of the tailwinds that have helped boost spending, including low inflation, peter out.